-Management regularly reviews the Group's business and operational activities to identify areas of significant business risks as well as appropriate measures to control and mitigate these risks.
-The management reviews all significant control policies and procedures and highlights all significant matters to the directors and the AC.
+The management regularly reviews the Group's business and operational activities to identify areas of significant business risks as well as appropriate measures to control and mitigate these risks.
+The management also reviews all significant control policies and procedures and highlights all significant matters to the directors and the AC.